Compiling and Running a Node

 Wallet initialization

 Now it's time to initialize your wallet.
-For this we use drk
+For this we use drk, a separate

 wallet CLI which is created to interface with the smart contract used